shreya-sridhar/shreya-sridhar/README.md

 Buy and Sell market place for Vinyl CDs/cassettes/records, allowing users to discover their music interests and potential vinyl cd sellers.
 Built with the ability to chat with buyers and sellers, deployed on Azure.

-1. Pagination
-2. Web Sockets
-3.
+1. Includes a pagination feature to reduce page load times
+2. Chat application built using web sockets/action cable

 Technologies: React, Ruby, Rails, Websocket , Javascript, Postgresql, Rest API integration, JWT Authentication